CyberSecAI/cve_cwe_rcm/scoring/hcss.md

 2. Consider implementing optional weights for edges based on abstraction levels
 3. Provide both micro and macro-averaged scores for comprehensive evaluation
 4. Include standard metrics alongside HCSS for comparative context
-5. Document the specific CWE view (e.g., CWE-1003) used for evaluation

 This HCSS framework provides a robust, theoretically sound approach to evaluating automated CVE-to-CWE assignments, directly addressing the multi-label and hierarchical nature of the problem.